 Our Analysis and Test Results

 This bag is all about comfort.
 If you're a finicky sleepier or you've grown tired of constraining mummy style bags, the Storm King may be a good option.
-We found it wasn't as warm as similarly rated bags like the Western Mountaineering Antelope and the Mountain Hardwear Phantom Torch 3, but if you've decided you can't get good nights rest in a sleeping bag, it might be time to hop into the Storm King.
+We found it wasn't as warm as similarly rated bags like the Western Mountaineering Antelope, but if you've decided you can't get good nights rest in a sleeping bag, it might be time to hop into the Storm King.

-Like the Brooks Range Drift -10, the Storm King employs long, vertical baffles to keep the down from shifting around and creating cold spots.
-We feel this design works well in both bags, but the Storm King only has 24.5oz of 650 fill power down, compared to the Drift's 36oz of 850 fill power down, making the Drift significantly warmer.
+Like the Big Agnes Crosho, the Storm King employs long, vertical baffles to keep the down from shifting around and creating cold spots.
+We feel this design works well, but the Storm King only has 24.5oz of 650 fill power down, compared to the Crosho's 35 oz of 850 fill power down, making the Crosho significantly warmer.
 A fairer comparison would be the Rab Ascent 900, which has the same "0-degree" rating as the Storm King, but has 7.2oz more of the same fill power down, and a 10oz lighter materials weight.
 Our testers feel that the Storm King is a touch warmer than the Nemo Sonic and the super light Western Mountaineering Versalite.

 The pad integration system cuts down the actual bag weight because there is no down on the underside of the bag.
 The design relies on the inflated sleeping pad that inserts into a sleeve on the bottom of the bag to insulate the back of the bag.
 Since you will most definitely need to carry a sleeping pad on cold weather overnight adventures anyway, we did not consider the weight of the sleeping pad when evaluating the overall weight of the Storm King.
 That being said, we used the Big Agnes Q-Core XLS Pad (sold separately) while reviewing this bag - it weighs 15oz.

-The wide cut and excellent fitting hood of the Storm King earns it a 9 out 10 for comfort.
+The wide cut and excellent fitting hood of the Storm King go a long way to make it a comfortable bag.
 There is plenty of room in this bag to accommodate most sleeping positions.
-The pad integration system was a hot topic of debate among our testers and was ultimately the reason this bag narrowly lost to the Nemo Sonic 0 for our Top Pick for Comfort award.
+The pad integration system was a hot topic of debate among our testers and was ultimately the reason this bag narrowly lost to the Nemo Sonic 0 for our Top Pick Award for Comfort.
 Some of our testers felt that the pad integration sleeve is great.
 It kept them on the pad through the night and held the bag in place while they shifted around inside.
 Others hated that they couldn't roll the whole bag onto its side, or sit up easily while still in the bag.

 This bag stuffs down slightly smaller than the Rab Ascent 900 and significantly smaller than the Kelty Cosmic Down 0.
 It also compresses to a smaller size than warmer bags like the Marmot Col and The North Face Inferno -20.
-It Isn't as compact as the Mountain Hardwear Phantom Torch 3, the Western Mountaineering Antelope MF, or the Nemo Sonic.
+It Isn't as compact as the Western Mountaineering Antelope MF, or the Nemo Sonic.
 The REI Co-Op Magma 10 packs down smaller than any other bag in this review, but isn't quite as warm as the Storm King.

 If you're interested in a comfortable bag and think you'll dig the integrated pad system, then this bag would be suitable for shorter winter backpacking trips.
 In a car camping scenario where weight is not a concern, the Storm King offers superb comfort.
 It would be excellent for a winter road trip to Bishop or Joshua Tree, where warm sunny days give way to chilly nights.

-At $349.95, the Storm King is exactly the same price as the Best Buy Award winner, the Rab Ascent 900.
+At $349.95, the Storm King is in the same price range as the Rab Ascent 900.
 However, it is not as light, warm or as weather resistant as the Rab contender.
 The Storm King works best with a Big Agnes pad sized 20x72 to fit the sleeve.
 This adds $139.95 if you get the Q-Core XLS insulated pad, making the complete sleep system $489.90.
+Of course, all bags we reviewed perform significantly better with a sleeping pad, so you'll almost surely need one anyhow.